Abusive Precursors: Good God, the Reapers seem to be trying to set the record for most abusive:

 If humanity has at least one representative for this trope, it's definitely the Illusive Man.
 At least twice in the second game, Shepard becomes an Unwitting Pawn for his plans to get more intel about the Collectors.
 And he continues this role well into the third game.

 Chest Insignia: Shepard's iconic N7 insignia.
 Jacob and Miranda also have the Cerberus logo on their uniforms in the second game.
 The logo is gone by the third game, as they no longer follow the Illusive Man.
 EDI's new body still has one, though, but it's justifiable since she's inhabiting body of the Illusive Man's replacement for her.
+In her alternate outfit from the From Ashes DLC, she covers it up with clothes sporting an Alliance badge in about the place you'd expect a Starfleet commbadge.

 Chew Toy: The volus.
 There are about two or three more or less lucky Vol-clan in the entire two games.
 All the others tend to find out that life sucks.
 By the third game, the batarians get slotted into this category.